strifinopoulos/strifinopoulos.github.io/content/featured/Lyman-alpha/index.md

 ---
-title: 'Effective Field Theory Constraints on Primordial Black Holes from the High-Redshift Lyman-&alpha Forest'
+title: 'Effective Field Theory Constraints on Primordial Black Holes from the High-Redshift Lyman-$\alpha$ Forest'
-summary: 'We present updated constraints on the abundance of primordial black holes (PBHs) dark matter from the high-redshift Lyman-&alpha forest data from MIKE/HIRES experiments.
+summary: 'We present updated constraints on the abundance of primordial black holes (PBHs) dark matter from the high-redshift Lyman-$\alpha$ forest data from MIKE/HIRES experiments.
 Our analysis leverages an effective field theory (EFT) description of the 1D flux power spectrum, allowing us to analytically predict the Lyman-&alpha fluctuations on quasi-linear scales from first principles.'

 tags:
   - Cosmo